william-murray1204/stable-diffusion-cpp-python/README.md

 Note that:

-- It is recommended to use LoRA with naming formats compatible with ComfyUI.
+- It is recommended you use LoRAs with naming formats compatible with ComfyUI.
-- Only the Flux-dev q8_0 will work with LoRAs.
+- LoRAs will only work with Flux-dev q8_0.
 - You can download FLUX LoRA models from https://huggingface.co/XLabs-AI/flux-lora-collection/tree/main (you must use a comfy converted version!!!).

 ### SD3.5 Image Generation